 Teams are seeded 1-16 in each of the four regions.
 The No. 1 seed plays the No. 16 seed in the first round, the No. 2 seed plays the No. 15 seed, etc. A 16 seed has only beaten a No. 1 seed one time since the men’s basketball tournament expanded to 64 teams in 1985 – UMBC stunned March Madness bettors by knocking off No. 1 Virginia in 2018.

-Games are played Thursday-Sunday of opening weekend.
+In most years, games are played Thursday-Sunday of opening weekend.
+That has been adjusted to Friday-Monday for the 2021 because the entire tournament will be held in Indiana, at four locations in Indianapolis and at Mackey Arena in West Lafayette and Assembly Hall in Bloomington.
 Teams that win their first game advance.
 Teams that lose are eliminated.
 Teams that win both games advance to the Sweet 16.
-That leaves four teams in each regional, with games played the following Thursday-Sunday.
+In 2021, those games will be played the following Saturday-Tuesday (most seasons it is Thursday-Sunday).

 Regional locations change every year.
-The 2020 regionals will be played in Indianapolis, Los Angeles, Houston and New York.
-Teams that win both regional games advance to the Final Four in Atlanta for the semifinal games and National Championship.
+Teams that win both regional games advance to the Final Four.

 How Bookies.com Picked the Best Sites to Bet on March Madness